 A few months ago when we decided to start the process of selling 80% of our belongings, quitting our “real” jobs and finding an RV to live in full-time, we soon realized that this new lifestyle would involve a lot of explaining.
 Although we were excited to follow our passions (writing, photography, travel & outdoor adventures), our plan disrupted the idea of life that many people have.

 Luckily, even though some still don’t completely understand, most of our family and friends are at least supportive.
 However, there are definitely a few that think we are being ridiculous or are extremely worried.
 Even though they don’t say it outright, the sideways looks and critical comments give them away.

 We never really let others influence our choices, but the negativity is frustrating.
-So, getting to hang out with people who can relate to this frustration and who really understand our reasoning was a breath of fresh air.
+So, getting to hang out with like minded people who can relate to this frustration and who really understand our reasoning was a breath of fresh air.
 And seeing their eyes sparkle with excitement like ours do was rejuvenating.

 We met dozens of people in our exact same circumstances.
 And even those who weren’t, have either been there or plan to.
 We may indeed still be a little crazy.
 But at least now we know there are others on this unique life path with us!

 When people with zero experience with what you are going through try to push their advice on you it is hard to see it as valuable.
 Which is why I never give my friends parenting advice.
 My only child is a fluffy cat, I can not relate!
 Of course you appreciate it when someone is trying to help you.
 But in these situations you take their advice with the whole damn salt shaker.

 We have had all sorts of advice thrown our way since deciding to be full-time RVers and digital nomads.
 However, it is rarely from people who have actual experience doing it.
 Until the summit.